thenumbernine/lua-dist/README.md

 The `distinfo` file should contain the following variables:

+`startDir` = what path within the directory structure to start at.

 `files` = key/value map where the keys is the base directory and the values are what files to copy
 - all directory structure other than the base is preserved in the copy
 - copies from `base/file` to `dist/data/directory/file`